Square du Temple: Knights Templar

 The order of the Knights Templar began in the 12th century, first constructing a fort (Vieux Temple or Old Temple) in Le Marais.
 In the 13th century, a new fortress was built as their European headquarters.
 The enclosure, called enclos du Temple, originally featured a number of buildings important to the running of the order, and included a church and a massive turreted keep known as Grosse Tour (great tower), which housed a number of the order's prized possessions, and a smaller tower called Tour de César (Caesar's Tower).

 The location of the towers is drawn on the ground in front of the Mairie de Paris Centre (town hall), on the rue Eugène Spuller.
 The heavy doors of the Grosse Tour still exist and are kept at Château de Vincennes, whose great keep, attributed to Raymond du Temple of Notre-Dame cathedral, is thought to have been inspired by the nearby Templar fortress.

+It was here in the enclos du Temple on the morning of Friday, the 13th of October, 1307 that agents of Philip IV of France arrested Templar Grand Master Jacques de Molay charging him with heresy.
+Philip was deep in debt to the Templars due mainly to the 1294–1303 Gascon War with Edward I of England.
+Philip acted with the approval of Pope Clement V who also desired the dissolution of the Knights Templar.
+Clement V had annulled the papal bull Unam Sanctam proclaiming papal supremacy over secular rulers, giving Philip legal authority to arrest the Templars.
+Philip confiscated the immense wealth of the French Templars.
+Jacques de Molay was burned at the stake for heresy without trial on March 18, 1314, where the Square du Vert-Galant stands in Paris today.

 French Revolution

-The Temple is also known for having been the place where the French royal family was jailed at the time of the Revolution.
+The Temple is also known for having been the place where the French royal family was jailed at the time of the French Revolution.
 Members of the royal family imprisoned at the Temple's tower were: